 - In a large group children take turns sharing their thoughts on what silence feels, looks and sounds like.
 After that, we talk about silence board – a board with word “silence” written on it and a picture of a tranquil place in nature.
 Then children practise “making silence”.
 We turn off lights and sit in a group listening to sounds around “creating silence”.
 Once children start getting restless – a teacher sits on the other side of the room and starts whispering children’s names one at a time.
-When child hears their name, they get up and walk quietly to sit next to the teacher.
+When the child hears their name, they get up and walk quietly to sit next to the teacher.

 - “Silence Board”.
 If a child feels that noise level in the classroom is too high – he or she picks up “Silence Board” and lifts it up high for all to see.
 The rest of the children take is a sign to quiet down.

 - Individual activity.
 A child at any time can take silence board off the shelf along with a sand clock.
 He or she places it on a mat on the floor and sit in silence while watching sand grains fall through.

 Mindfulness – the quality or state of being mindful (aware of something that may be important).